 - Add a little something extra

 It can be an extended warranty for a product you’re selling, a small bonus at the end of a purchase, lifetime access to your library if the customer purchases an online course from you… The possibilities are endless.
-It shows that you really care and that you pay close attention to their wants and needs.
+It shows that you truly care and that you pay close attention to their wants and needs.

 In Romania, for example, McCafé baristas offer you a piece of candy for each product you buy.
 It may not seem like much but it can brighten someone’s day and that’s all that matters.
 Other companies throw in some extra goodies in the package when they ship your order.
 Book shops offer personalized bookmarks, sneaker shops offer a few stickers, handmade accessory shops offer handwritten thank you notes.
 It’s something they don’t expect, a pleasant surprise which will keep them coming in the future.